Can be implemented by a visual arts, drama, social studies or language arts teacher with opportunities for cross-curricular collaboration.

 1. Begin by asking students if they have ever heard of Van Gogh, Picasso, Da Vinci, Renoir, or Monet Hold up reproductions of various works of art by the artists you have chosen and allow the students to comment on the pieces. (include any artist you think important).

-worksheet located within the Resource Carousel.
-These questions will help them understand the paintings.
+2. Distribute the These questions will help them understand the paintings.
 They ask themselves the questions, and try to answer them to the best of their knowledge.
 It should help them gain further insight into the painting/sculpture and the artist.
+Questions for Viewing

 1. Have students return to their seats.
 Start at one end of the room and work your way around from picture to picture, discussing each piece of art and the comments written beside it, one at a time.